theMcSam/brCTF-writeups/cockpit/README.md

 # Cockpit Machine from brCTF

 ## Information Gathering/Reconnaissance
-As usual we fire up our favourite network mapper (nmap) and perform some basic recon.
+As usual we fire up our favorite network mapper (nmap) and perform some basic recon.
 We can see that we have only port 80 (http) open.
-`nmap -sC -sV -oN cokcpit.nmap 10.0.160.145`
+`nmap -sC -sV -oN cockpit.nmap 10.0.160.145`
 ```
 Nmap scan report for 10.0.160.145
 Host is up (0.24s latency).